 Cage Requirements

 Senegals are small-to-medium-sized parrots, so we’d recommend a cage size of roughly 36 “w x 25” d x 62 “h.
-The added height enables the bird to explore upwards and feel safe.
+The added height enables the bird to traverse upward and feel safe.

-Giving your parrot out-of-cage time in a spacious room daily is advisable.
+Giving the parrot out-of-cage time in a spacious, safe room daily is advisable.

 The ideal bar spacing is 5/8″, but if you can’t get this, 3/4″ spacing is usually okay.
-Don’t exceed 3/4″ spacing to prevent your parrot from getting stuck between the bars.
+Don’t exceed 3/4″ spacing to prevent the parrot from getting stuck between the bars.

 - Wash food and water dishes daily.